First, the good news: content marketing works!

 - You’re already paying staff salaries, so you won’t have to consider allocating a separate budget for an outside firm.

 - There should be a level of buy-in as the writer is a part of your company and should be invested in the work they produce.

 In-House Content Creation: Cons

-While these are all valid assumptions, businesses soon realize that the DIY approach to creating content has quite a few drawbacks.
-For starters, the initial cost savings are fleeting as can be seen by the comparison cost scenario below:
+While these are all valid assumptions, businesses soon realise that the DIY approach to creating content has quite a few drawbacks.
+For starters, the initial cost savings are fleeting as can be seen by the cost comparison scenario below: